A PDF with the following questions and answers about the Saint Louis University Prison Education Program is also available for download.

 In 2016, we began offering our College Preparatory Program at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri, and at the Federal Correctional Institution in Greenville, Illinois.

-The prison program offers programming in two facilities:
+The Prison Education Program offers programming in two facilities:

 Our administrative team, executive team and advisory boards operate at Saint Louis University's campus in St. Louis, Missouri.

-Compared to other programs, the SLU Prison Program is unique.
+Compared to other programs, the Saint Louis University Prison Education Program is unique.
 We are the only program in the country offering an on-site college degree program for prison staff as well as incarcerated individuals.
 We were the first and are now one of only two college-in-prison programs in the state of Missouri.
 We are one of a few college-in-prison programs in the country working in both state and federal facilities and which works in two different states.

 We offer an Associate of Arts degree program for prison employees and incarcerated people that is taught on-site by SLU faculty, staff and graduate students.
 The 61 credits earned in the program culminate in an Associate of Arts degree from Saint Louis University.